Pluggable-Transports/Pluggable-Transports-spec/README.md

 ### Revision Process for PT 2.1

-Proposals that fit within the general goals of the release are welcome until **TBD**.
+Proposal submission for PT 2.1 is now closed and the draft specification is being finalized for release.
+Proposals can still be submitted at any time, and they will be scheduled for review after the PT 2.1 specifiation has been finalized.

-While not required to submit a proposal for consideration and discussion, for a proposal to make it into the final PT 2.1 specification, it must have an implementation.
+While implementations are not required to submit a proposal for consideration and discussion, they are required before a proposal can be included in a released draft of the specification.

 ## Previous Releases